bartek5186/bartek5186/README.md

 My firs web commercial page was in early 2000 - for Veterinary.
 Before that I have learn how to code in Pajączek 2000 IDE :D. My firs webpage was created in Word Editor.
 After that I learn EcmaScript in ActionScript 3.0 - that moves me easily to TypeScript.
 I spent some time to have fun in GameDev.
 In 2022 I leave my main project to learn how to code with LLM's.
 I also involve in new startups where i improve my basecode.
 I wish I could make Games and Startup easily in near future :).
 I love dogs - I have two.
+Also love Games - collecting old NES / Famiclone games.

 - 🔭 Experimenting with LLM based engeenering.
 - 🔭 Building backend services and designing system architecture